Error handling

 2. Availability or defects in the integrated systems

-When errors happen the integration code has two choices, whether to move to and process the next and the rest of the records or to stop the integration process completely.
+When errors happen the integration code there are two choices, whether to move on and process the next record set of records or to stop the integration process completely.

 Business error

 These are error scenarios that are known at the time of writing integration code.
-These errors happen when the two integrated systems and the integrator are working as expected but the error can still happen due to users or known business scenarios. e.g. when a patient is being synchronized from Bahmni to Avni there are two subjects in avni with the same Sangam number (unique identifier).
+These errors happen when the two integrated systems and the integrator are working as expected but the error can still happen due to users or known business scenarios. e.g. when a patient is being synchronised from Bahmni to Avni there are two subjects in Avni with the same Sangam number (unique identifier).

 Availability or defects in the integrated systems causing errors during integration